MEDVi Reviews 2026: Cost, Complaints & Legit Check

 Does MEDVi work for weight loss?

 GLP-1 medications are clinically proven for weight loss.
 FDA-approved versions (Wegovy, Zepbound) show average weight loss of 15-20%+ in clinical trials.
 Individual results vary significantly—about 50% of clinical trial participants didn't reach the 15% threshold.
-MEDVi's compounded medications use the same active ingredients but haven't been independently studied.
+Compounded GLP-1s have not been independently studied to the same extent as FDA-approved medications.
 Realistic expectations: meaningful results typically appear after 8-12 weeks of consistent use combined with lifestyle modifications.

 Why did I see "CareGLP" on my bank statement?